 Citi Premier Card

-The Citi Premier Card earns 3x ThankYou Points on travel purchases, including hotels.
+The Citi Premier Card (unavailable to new applicants) earns 3x ThankYou Points on travel purchases, including hotels.
 You also get $100 off a $500 hotel purchase through the ThankYou travel website every year.

 Citi Prestige Card